vivr/vr1/src/notes/2023-11-05-procreate-notes.md

 ### Gallery

-When you open the Procreate app, the gallery view shows a grid of your saved projects.
-Tap the _+_ icon to initiate a new canvas.
-You can create folders to tidy up your collection.
-Procreate enables you to export your artworks in various formats or share them directly to social media or other apps.
-You can also delete projects from the gallery, aiding in storage management.
+When you open the Procreate app, the gallery view shows a grid of all saved projects.
+You can create folders to categorise artworks, search and sort your artworks.
+In addition, you can export, share, duplicate or delete your projects directly from the gallery.

 ### Layers

-Procreate uses a layer-based system, allowing you to work on different elements of your artwork independently.
-Toggling layer visibility, using solo visibility to isolate a single layer, and employing layer locks for protection are intuitive controls.
-The ability to merge layers, arrange their order, apply clipping masks, experiment with blend modes, enable Alpha Lock, and utilize Reference Layers adds depth and precision to your creative process.
+Layers in Procreate allow artists to organise and separate elements within their digital artworks.

+- **Adjustment Layers:** This type of layer enables non-destructive changes to the entire composition, such as colour adjustments or filters.

+- **Blend Modes:** Each layer can have its own blend mode, affecting how it interacts with layers beneath it.
+Blend modes control how colours and tones combine.

+- **Opacity Control:** Artists can adjust the opacity of individual layers.

+- **Clipping Masks:** Layers can be used as clipping masks, allowing elements on one layer to only be visible within the boundaries of another layer.

+- **Alpha Lock:** Activating Alpha Lock on a layer allows artists to work within the existing content without affecting transparent areas.

 ### Drawing Guides

 Drawing guides are helpful for maintaining symmetry, aligning elements, or creating specific shapes.

-Isometric guides help in creating drawings with a three-dimensional, isometric perspective.
-Perspective guides allow you to set up one, two, or three vanishing points.
-Symmetry guides allow you to create mirrored drawings.
-The Drawing Assist feature helps you create smooth, continuous lines by mirroring your strokes.
+- **Perspective Guides:** These guides are used to assist artists in creating accurate and dynamic compositions.
+They help maintain proper perspective in drawings by providing grid lines that converge towards vanishing points.

+- **Drawing Assist:** This feature ensures that strokes align with the drawing guides.

+- **Customizable Grids:** Artists can customise the grid in Procreate, adjusting the number of subdivisions and vanishing points to suit their specific artistic needs.

+- **Symmetry Guides:** These guides enable artists to create symmetrical drawings effortlessly.

+- **QuickToggle:** The QuickToggle feature allows for easy activation and deactivation of drawing guides with a simple tap, providing a seamless and efficient workflow for artists to switch between guided and freehand drawing modes.

 ### Brushes